garyd203/graphql-guide/README.md

 ### Guidelines

 ### General hints
-* Use the graph structure
+* Use the graph structure.
+It can reflect the semantic hierarchy present in your data (including nesting and loops), and implicitly scopes the returned data.
 * Schema design makes or breaks your API.
 You should be manually designing your schema and actively managing it on an ongoing basis.
 Schema-first server tools are the best way to achieve this (ie. define the GraphQL schema manually as the first step).

 ## About Me